Modeling Spatiotemporal Neural Frames for High Resolution Brain Dynamics¶

 Main Results¶

-Dynamic fMRI frame reconstruction (averaged over 6 subjects, sequence length 10, whole-brain):
+Dynamic fMRI frame reconstruction (average of 6 subjects, sequence length of 10, whole-brain):

 | Method | MSE ↓ | r ↑ | Cos ↑ |